 National Study of Catholic Priests

 The Catholic Project has begun a National Study of Catholic Priests.
 Catholic priests in the United States face many challenges.
 The abuse crisis has put additional strain on many priests - on their relationships with their bishops, their fellow priests, and the flock they serve - even as large-scale demographic, financial, social, and cultural changes reshape the Church in the United States.
+Read the highlight report.

 The Dallas Charter